 We will, on an anonymised basis, use your personal information to demonstrate the impact of our services.
 Any case study information shared will always be on anonymised basis unless we have further explicit consent from you.

-We will inform funders and your health visitor (and other agencies involved with your family) that you have sought support from us including the nature and level of such support.
-In the event your family has been referred to us, we shall share the same information with your referrer, this will include any changes to the support and informing the referrer when the support comes to an end.
+We will inform funders and your health visitor (and other agencies involved with your family) that you have sought support from us (including the nature and level of such support) and provide them with [general information].
+In the event your family has been referred to us, we shall share the same information with your referrer (this will include any changes to the support and informing the referrer when the support comes to an end).

-We may share your personal information with our external auditors for quality auditing purposes but only in the presence of a member of Home-Start Manchester staff and only after the auditors have provided us with all necessary written undertakings to preserve the security and confidentiality of your information.
+We may share your personal information with our external auditors for quality auditing purposes but only in the presence of your organiser/co-ordinator and only after the auditors have providing us with all necessary written undertakings to preserve the security and confidentiality of your information.

-We will share personal information with law enforcement or other authorities if required by applicable law, or in line with our Safeguarding and Promoting the Welfare of Children/Safeguarding Adults at risks policies.
-Information will always be shared where there are concerns about the safety or wellbeing of a child or adult at risk and it is considered necessary for their welfare and protection.
+We will share personal information with law enforcement or other authorities if required by applicable law (including, in line with our Safeguarding and Promoting the Welfare of Children/Safeguarding Adults at risks policies, where there are concerns about the safety or wellbeing of a child or adult at risk and it is considered necessary for their welfare and protection).

 We will not share your personal information with any other third party without first obtaining your explicit consent.